|

 Airtours International Airways – Who are they?

 Airtours International Airways was launched in March 1991 with just five aircraft.
-The fleet was the as the official in-house airline of Airtours Holidays.
-Airtours Holidays still trades as part of the MyTravel Group PLC.
+The fleet was the official in-house airline of Airtours Holidays.
 In 1993, Airtours acquired Aspro Holidays, an Irish based operator offering a wide range of cheap holidays and cheap flights abroad.
-In 1996, Airtours acquired Scandinavian airline Premiair, which is now exists under MyTravel Airways.
+In 1996, Airtours acquired Scandinavian airline Premiair, which existed for a time under MyTravel Airways.
+Airtours Holidays traded as part of the MyTravel Group PLC from 2004.

 Airtours Fleet – The previous Airtours fleet